-199 See the Diagram of a Sample EB-5 Mezz Loan Structure attached as
+206 See the Diagram of a Sample EB-5 Mezz Loan Structure attached as Exhibit A Sample EB-5 Mezz Loan Structure Diagram that is discussed in the EB-5 Mezzanine section on page 49.

-Appendix C - Sample of EB-5 Mezzanine Debt Structure that is discussed in the EB-5 Mezzanine section on page 47.
-200 States' commercial laws are based on the Uniform Commercial Code (UCC).
+207 States' commercial laws are based on the Uniform Commercial Code (UCC).

-201 The state's commercial law foreclosure process that applies to a mezz loan default is much quicker than the foreclosure process under the state's real property law that applies to a mortgage default.
-See Berman (footnote 197).
+208 The state's commercial law foreclosure process that applies to a mezz loan default is much quicker than the foreclosure process under the state's real property law that applies to a mortgage default.
+See Berman (footnote 204).

-202 In contrast, in the case of the typical senior mortgage foreclosure, either the lender becomes the owner of the property with all junior liens wiped out, or the lender's lien is paid off.
+209 In contrast, in the case of the typical senior mortgage foreclosure, either the lender becomes the owner of the property with all junior liens wiped out, or the lender's lien is paid off.

-203 The mezz lender and senior lender typically enter into a separate agreement, commonly known as an "Intercreditor Agreement", concerning such matters as the rights and responsibilities of the mezz lender, especially in the case of a default of the mezz loan or the senior mortgage loan.
+210 The mezz lender and senior lender typically enter into a separate agreement, commonly known as an "Intercreditor Agreement", concerning such matters as the rights and responsibilities of the mezz lender, especially in the case of a default of the mezz loan or the senior mortgage loan.